tsedio/tsed/readme.md

 ## Quick start
 ### Prerequisites

+ts-route-decorator require :
-ts-route-decorator require Typescript 1.8 and `experimentalDecorators` must be to set at true.
+ - TypeScript 2.0.2 and `experimentalDecorators` must be to set at true,
+ - Node v4 or higher,
+ - NPM v2 or higher.

 ### Installation